solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 close the lookup table to reclaim its rent balance.
 Use the `closeLookupTable` method, which requires the following parameters:

-- `lookupTable` - The address of the LUT to be closed.
+- `lookupTable` - the address of the LUT to be closed.
-- `authority` - The account with the authority to close the LUT.
+- `authority` - the account with the authority to close the LUT.
-- `recipient` - The account that will receive the reclaimed rent balance.
+- `recipient` - the account that will receive the reclaimed rent balance.

 ```typescript
 const closeInstruction = AddressLookupTableProgram.closeLookupTable({